 Accessibility Testing Methods – User testing vs automated testing

-In terms of accessibility, testing is crucial to make sure that a website is as usable as possible for everyone.
-Regardless of the method you use, it’s best to plan testing into a project from the start, and continue it throughout, rather than waiting to do it later and end up spending twice as long fixing an issue that testing has highlighted.
+Accessibility testing is crucial to make sure that a website is as usable as possible for everyone.
+Regardless of the method you use, it’s best to plan testing into a project from the start.
+Rather than waiting to test later, continue to test throughout the project.
+Leaving it until the end could mean spending twice as long fixing an issue that has been highlighted.

 There are two types of accessibility testing to consider; user testing and automated testing.

-This is achieved using an online or downloadable piece of software that scans through the code of the website and determines how technically-sound the website is, based on the code and the standards set out in the W3C’s Web Content Accessibility Guidelines.
+Automated testing is achieved using an online or downloadable piece of software.
+It scans through the code of the website and determines how technically-sound the website is.
+Usually assessing it’s conformance with the standards set out in the W3C’s Web Content Accessibility Guidelines.
 Using pre-scripted tests, their function is to compare the actual results with the expected results of an accessible website.
-In doing so, it can spot errors that are buried in the code.
+It is able to spot errors that are buried in the code.

-Automated testing is great for when you have changed just one aspect of a site and want to test that this part functions correctly.
-It is also great for eliminating the risk of human error, as testers can get tester-fatigue if they have seen the site before and know how it works, as they can navigate it better than a new user would be able to due to experience – creating false positive in tests.
+Automated testing is great for when you have changed one aspect of a site and want to test that it functions correctly.
+It is also great for removing the risk of human error.
+Testers can get tester-fatigue if they have seen the site before and know how it works.
+They become able to navigate a website better than a new user would be able to due to experience.
+This can create false positive in tests.

-This is where human testers use a website or digital service and report back on how they found it.
-Here at HeX, we use Shaw Trust Accessibility Service’s genuine disabled testers to go through the wireframes, initial build and the final build of all of our websites to ensure that everyone will be able to access it using screen readers, keyboard tabbing, voice commands, etc.
+This is where human testers use a website or digital service and report on how they found it.
+At HeX, we use Shaw Trust Accessibility Service’s genuine disabled testers to go through the wireframes, initial build and the final build of all of our websites.
+This ensures that everyone will be able to access it using assistive technology.
+Testing methods include screen readers, keyboard tabbing, voice commands, and more.

-The most advantageous part of this method is getting the human element of the testing; the real-life feedback that is received.
-A piece of software is great for spotting technical errors, but a person with a disability is the best person to inform you as to where a problem lies in the user interface and design.
+The best part of this method is getting the human aspect of the testing.
+The real-life feedback that is received can be very valuable.
+A piece of software is great for spotting technical errors.
+However, a person with a disability is the best person to inform you as to where a problem lies in the user interface and design.

 Which accessibility testing method is best?

 One gives you the freedom and the time to carry out other tasks, whilst the other provides real-life results.
-But truthfully, one method of testing isn’t better than another and, when used in tandem, they provide the recipe for a better and more usable website.
+One method of testing isn’t better than another.
+When used in tandem, they provide the recipe for a better and more usable website.

-At HeX, we use three different testing methods to be confident of a good result; an automated test to run through errors on the site, a technical manual review where one of our expert team members run through the site checking the code and our Shaw Trust user testers who fully run through the website.
+At HeX, we use three different testing methods to be confident of a good result.
+We start with an automated test to run through errors on the site.
+We then perform a technical manual review where one of our expert team members run through the site checking the code.
+Finally, our Shaw Trust user tester runs through the website fully.
 If you’d like to find out more about our accessible websites and user testing, get in touch with us